chavesMM/BCB546-PythonHW_Spring2024/README.md

 FOLDER DESCRIPTION:

-- Data: contains raw initial data
+1. Data: contains raw initial data
-  a. penguins_cytb.fasta: DNA data for 12 species of penguins in FASTA format.
+- penguins_cytb.fasta: DNA data for 12 species of penguins in FASTA format.
-  b. penguins_mass.csv: Mass (kg) data for 12 species of penquins in CSV format.
+- penguins_mass.csv: Mass (kg) data for 12 species of penquins in CSV format.

-- Instructions
+2. Instructions
-  a. instructions_README.md: README file briefly describing the steps to proceed in this assignment.
+- instructions_README.md: README file briefly describing the steps to proceed in this assignment.
-  b. sequence_translate.py: Python file containing speciifc details for the development of the analysis, as well as "Dr.X" script and comments.
+- sequence_translate.py: Python file containing speciifc details for the development of the analysis, as well as "Dr.X" script and comments.

-JUPYTER NOTEBOOK:
+3. JUPYTER NOTEBOOK:
 - "PythonAssignment.ipynb" file is the jupyter notebook containing all the documentation and script necessary to perform this assignment.
 - During this assignment, you will use both files from the Data folder, and will obtain a "penguins_df" dataframe as output.